VladaAlek/find-mysterious-word/README.md

    ![Display Intro](/assets/images/product_testing.PNG)

-The issue resolved by deleting the nested display_intro() from the main().
+The issue was resolved by deleting the nested display_intro() from the main().

-   In the second case, the function was called two times, causing negative UX
+   In the second case, the function was called two times, causing a negative UX

    ![Display Intro](/assets/images/product_testing_2.PNG)